northeastern-datalab/diagrams_pattern_learning_user_study/README.md

    rm ~/.cache/matplotlib -rf
    ```

-4. To get Source Code Pro font for showing SQL run
+4. This includes in the [`./fonts`](./fonts/) folder a Source Code Pro font for showing SQL.
+If you want to download the whole font package, run:

     ```bash
     wget https://github.com/adobe-fonts/source-code-pro/archive/2.030R-ro/1.050R-it.zip